mcdxwell/resume/Resume_David_McDowell.md

 ## __🏆Experience:__
-Student Researcher with XSEDE EMPOWER: [Pathfinding with Assistance of UAV for Multiple Targets (Learner Position)](http://computationalscience.org/xsede-empower/positions/337)
+Student Research Assistant, funded by XSEDE EMPOWER: [Pathfinding with Assistance of UAV for Multiple Targets (Learner Position)](http://computationalscience.org/xsede-empower/positions/337)

 - Presented research at a virtual event hosted by [The Technical Committee 17 of IMEKO (est. in 1987).](https://imeko.org/index.php/tc17-homepage)